techshop/EEE-105-Arduino-1/chapter_2/README.md

 }
 ```

 If you remember what we learned in [Chapter 1](https://github.com/techshop/EEE-105-Arduino-1/tree/master/chapter_1), you should know that whatever is written inside the `loop()` function is, as the name implies, looped or repeated as long as the Arduino is on.
 In this case, we use the [`digitalWrite()`](https://www.arduino.cc/en/Reference/DigitalWrite) to turn the pin 8 *on* or `HIGH` - what this means is that the voltage on this pin is turned on to 5V so that current can flow from the pin - this will turn your LED on!
-Next, the Arduino interprets the [`delay()`](https://www.arduino.cc/en/Reference/Delay) function; this simply pauses the sketch for the duration defined in the function, in this case it's 1,000 miliseconds (or 1 second).
+Next, the Arduino interprets the [`delay()`](https://www.arduino.cc/en/Reference/Delay) function; this simply pauses the sketch for the duration defined in the function, in this case it's 1,000 milliseconds (or 1 second).
 The next two lines within the `loop()` function are exactly the same except that instead of writing `HIGH` to pin 8, we tell the Arduino to write `LOW` - think of this as turning off the current flow in the pin, setting the voltage to 0V - this will turn your LED off.

 And that's it!
 This sketch will turn your LED on for 1 second, then turn it off for 1 second; this gets repeated forever!